hmrc/software-choices-frontend/README.md

 This service can be used by both JavaScript users and non-Javascript users.
 If you want to test the service with no JavaScript enabled, disable it in your browser site settings and reload the page.

 ### Feature flags and their UI labels
-Each feature flag in the configuration controls a specific section or functionality on the UI, as shown below:
+Each feature flag controls the corresponding functionality on the UI, as shown below:
 1. `business`: Businesses
 2. `agent`: Agents
 3. `accounting`: VAT record keeping